Maria Mitchell Association Pulls Out Of "Good Neighbor Agreement" With Vineyard Wind

 The Vinyard Wind farm under construction in September.
 Photo by Dan LeMaitre

-The Nantucket-based non-profit group The Maria Mitchell Association (MMA) announced Wednesday that it was pulling out of so-called "Good Neighbor Agreement" with Vineyard Wind, alleging the company had breached the terms of the agreement signed back in August 2020.
+The Nantucket-based non-profit group The Maria Mitchell Association (MMA) announced Wednesday that it was pulling out of so-called "Good Neighbor Agreement" with Vineyard Wind, alleging the offshore wind company had breached the terms of the agreement signed back in August 2020.

 "This decision was not made lightly," MMA executive director Joanna Roche wrote in a letter sent to supporters of the organization on Wednesday.
 "For the past several years, as more information became available regarding additional wind turbine projects, the aggregate impact of the lighting on each turbine, and the recent blade failure, it became increasingly clear to us that the impact on our night skies and our island community was not something we could support."